Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 One of the Best Burgers in Savannah

 Green Truck has done what so many old, dated fast-food restaurants should do — convert into something unique and modern.
-When you see the building from the outside, you wouldn’t immediately notice that it is a repurposed fast-food joint.
-But, take a look and you’ll see that it is.
-It’s quite cool; the food is delicious; and the atmosphere is interesting.
-It’s in fierce competition with Smash Burger for best burger in Savannah.
-Short Uber ride.
+The food is delicious and the atmosphere is interesting.
+Short Uber ride if staying downtown.

 Green Truck/2430 Habersham St/912.234.5885